Liontown Resources (ASX:LTR): Have collapsed lithium prices sent the one-time market darling from spectacular riches to rags?

 Kathleen Valley has a current Mineral Resource Estimate of 156Mt at 1.4% lithium and could produce over 500ktpa over a 23-year life of mine.
 Over 80% of this is Measured or Indicated.
 The project’s economics, outlined in the 2021 DFS include an NPV of A$4.2bn and a 57% IRR after tax.
 There is also a tantalum by product that will generate further revenues, and a strong ESG focus with significant renewable energy use at the project – >60% at the project start up.

-The company’s shares have never looked back as it unveiled the deposit, defined the resource and commenced construction on the project, putting it on track for first production in the second half of 2024, as well as securing the initial offtake agreements.
-And this goal was achieved on schedule.
+Even with the fall from all time highs, the company’s shares have never looked back as it unveiled the deposit, defined the resource and commenced construction on the project, aimed for first production in the second half of 2024 (a goal that was reached on schedule), as well as securing the initial offtake agreements.

 Source: Company